guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 # Intro to Three.js – From nothing to importing an .obj model
 *by Guillermo Montecinos*

-[Three.js](https://threejs.org/) is a powerful JavaScript library that allows to render 3D graphics on the web browser, by using a [WebGL](https://www.khronos.org/webgl/) renderer.
-WebGL, onthe other hand, is *simplily* a JavaScript API that allows the browser render 3D graphics in the low level of your computer, specifically in its GPU.
-If you feel curious about the grpahics rendering process, please check out the [first chapter](https://thebookofshaders.com/01/) of the Books of Shaders.
+[Three.js](https://threejs.org/) is a powerful JavaScript library that allows rendering 3D graphics on the web browser, by using a [WebGL](https://www.khronos.org/webgl/) renderer.
+WebGL, on the other hand, is *simplily* a JavaScript API that allows the browser render 3D graphics in your computer's GPU.
+If you feel curious about graphics rendering process, please check out the [first chapter](https://thebookofshaders.com/01/) of the Books of Shaders.

 In the following tutorial we will learn how to set up a basic three.js scene, with a basic element, which we'll animate and illuminate.
-Then, we'll learn how to control the camera with your mouse, to finally import an .obj model into the scene.
+Then, we'll learn how to control the camera with the mouse, to finally import an .obj model into the scene.

-This tutorial is highly inspired –not to say is a remix of– on [Three.js Fundamentals](https://threejsfundamentals.org/) tutorial series by [https://gfxfundamentals.org/](https://gfxfundamentals.org/), and was designed to be taught at NYU ITP during fall 2020.
+This tutorial is highly inspired on –not to say it's a remix of– [Three.js Fundamentals](https://threejsfundamentals.org/) tutorial series by [https://gfxfundamentals.org/](https://gfxfundamentals.org/), and was designed to be taught at NYU ITP during fall 2020.

 ## The Three.js structure
 Three.js' structure is very similar to any 3D engine like Unity, Unreal or Spark AR.
 There is a `scene` that parents all the elements on it: `objects`, `lights`, `meshes`, `materials`, etc. The scene represents a hierarchical structure of dependency and property heritage where childs inherit their parent's physical properties as position, rotation and scale (the three of them usually known in the computer graphics library world as the transform).